 Gordon retired from his position as Special Advisor to the Canadian National (CN) Leadership Team in 2010 previously serving as Senior Vice President, Strategic Acquisitions and Integration.
 Prior to those roles, Gordon was successively Vice President of the Wisconsin Central Division, Vice President of the Midwest Division, and Senior Vice President Southern Region from 2003 to 2009, where he led a team of 6,800 employees in delivering transportation services that generated annual revenues of $2.5 billion.
 Before joining CN, Gordon held a number of leadership positions with Illinois Central Railroad and Burlington Northern Railroad.

 A firm believer in the importance of education and ‘paying it forward,’ Gordon now serves as Chair Emeritus of the Leeds Advisory Board.
-He has also served as a director for Canadian Pacific Railway, Ltd. since 2017.
-Over the past eight years, Gordon has served on four nonprofit education boards.
+He also serves as a director for Canadian Pacific Railway, Ltd. since 2017 and chairs the Risk and Sustainability committee; serves as an advisory board director and chair for Sacred Cow Company, Inc., a Canadian consulting firm.
+Over the past ten years, Gordon has served on four nonprofit education boards.